 Remember that not all four-wheel-drive vehicles are created equal or designed for off-road use.
-You must know your vehicle limits and yours as a driver and always drive in terrain suited to your car.
+You must know your vehicle limits and your own limits as a driver.
+Always drive in terrain suited to your car and your driving abilities.

-This guide will give you the essential elements you'll need to enjoy your off-road adventures more safely.
+This guide will give you the essential elements you'll need to enjoy your off-road adventures more safely, including:

 KNOW YOUR VEHICLE